Canon 100D vs Leica X Typ 113

 - More heavily discounted: Has been on the market for longer (launched in March 2013).

-Reasons to prefer the Leica X (Typ 113):
+Arguments in favor of the Leica X (Typ 113):

 - Ready to shoot: Comes with an integrated lens, while the 100D requires a separate lens.